sanskrit/raw_etexts/mixed/ebhAratI-sampat/anyagItAH/anyagItAsambaddhapustakAni/uttaragItA.md

 **ARJUNA ASKED:**

  1, 2 & 3.
-O [Keśava](# "Keśava means the manifested Logos, the union of Viṣņu, Brahmā and Maheśvara, or the combined Sattva, Rajas, and Tamas Gunas.
-The word“Keśava"), tell me the knowledge of that Brahman that is One, and without its like and rival, without Upādhi (attributes), beyond the Ākāśa, source of all purity, that which cannot be approached by argument, or reached by conception, the unknowable and the unknown, and that which is absolutely free from births and deaths.
+O Keśava[^1], tell me the knowledge of that Brahman that is One, and without its like and rival, without Upādhi (attributes), beyond the Ākāśa, source of all purity, that which cannot be approached by argument, or reached by conception, the unknowable and the unknown, and that which is absolutely free from births and deaths.
 O Keśava, impart to me the knowledge of that which is Absolute, the only abode of Eternal Peace and Purity, the Instrumental (Nimitta) and Material (Upādāna) cause of the Universe, though itself causeless and free from all connection.
 Tell me, O Keśava, the knowledge of that which dwells in every heart, and

+[^1]: "Keśava means the manifested Logos, the union of Viṣņu, Brahmā and Maheśvara, or the combined Sattva, Rajas, and Tamas Gunas.
+The word“Keśava"